SCHEDULE OF EVENTS

 Lunch: 12:00 to 1:00 PM

-Conference Field Trips (Saturday and Sunday) 6:15 AM departures from the Prestige Hudson Bay Lodge.
+Conference Field Trips (Saturday and Sunday) 6:15 AM departures from the Prestige Vernon Hotel

 Field Trip Selection and Waiver Forms

-Field Trip Selections for the morning of June 25 will be made during registration on Friday, June 24 at 5:00 PM.
+Field Trip selections for the morning of June 10 will be made during registration on Friday, June 9th at 5:00 PM.
 At the same time, you will be asked to complete your conference waiver form and review the BCFO Code of Ethics.
-Signup sheets for the Sunday morning field trips will be available just after the AGM.
+Sign-up sheets for the Sunday morning field trips will be available just after the AGM on Saturday afternoon.

 Field Trip Leaders